FAQs

 What does my donation go towards?

 Your donation goes to the costs associated with relocating and managing the rhinos.
 Our organisation operates predominantly with a team of volunteers and we try our utmost to keep overhead costs down so that the maximum amount of your donation goes towards the wellbeing of the rhinos.
-We have two paid project managers who work on a part time basis.
+All members of the Board and Project work on a pro-bono basis.

 How long does it take to get the rhinos here?

-Flight times from South Africa are between 11 and 13 hours to the east coast of Australia.
+Flight times from South Africa are between 11 and 13 hours to New Zealand.
 Our aim is to minimise travel time and use the most direct route possible.

 How will you ensure the safety of this rhino population i.e. on the ground and day to day/ are there any anti-poaching initiatives to be put in place?